-The EMAC Server-In-a-Box (SIB) is designed to act as a general-purpose embedded Linux server.
-The SIB runs the Linux operating system kernel (a UNIX work-alike), and as such retains all of the networking and communications capabilities one would expect of a such an operating system.
-The SIB v2.0 includes Linux kernel 2.2.14 and GNU standard C libraries version 2.1.3 (glibc6 v2.1.3).
+The EMAC Panel PC (PPC) is designed to act as a general-purpose embedded Linux server.
+The PPC runs the Linux operating system kernel (a UNIX work-alike), and as such retains all of the networking and communications capabilities one would expect of such an operating system.
+The PPC v2.0 includes Linux kernel 2.2.14 and GNU standard C libraries version 2.1.3 (glibc6 v2.2.13).

-Right out of the box, the SIB is configured for ethernet, serial IP, serial terminal, and raw serial connections.
+Right out of the box, the PPC is configured for ethernet, serial IP, serial terminal, and raw serial connections.
 It includes a web server, an FTP server, a TELNET server, and a periodic command scheduler.
 Other devices, including PPP modem links, may be added and configured by the user.
-Furthermore, the SIB can be set up as an NFS server, an SMB (MS Windows file sharing) server, a mail relay, a firewall, and many other configurations.

-This manual is designed to help you configure and work with the Linux system, and understand what you do and why.
-The first section of this manual, Features, explains what the SIB can do, how it does it, and how each family of utilities can be set up and configured.
-The second section of this manual, Configuration, explains the details of setting up the SIB using the EMAC configuration utility.
+This section is designed to help you configure and work with the Linux system, and understand what you do and why.
+The first section of this section, explains what the PPC can do, how it does it, and how each family of utilities can be set up and configured.
+The second section of this manual, Configuration, explains the details of setting up the PPC using the EMAC configuration utility.
 It is hoped that this format will first help the user understand what to configure and why, before explaining exactly how.
-Users with thorough knowledge of Linux should at least skim section one briefly before moving on to section two, as section one contains important information about differences between the EMAC SIB and other (full-sized) Linux distributions.
+Users with thorough knowledge of Linux should at least skim section one briefly before moving on to section two, as section one contains important information about differences between the EMAC PPC and other (full-sized) Linux distributions.